Analysis of a Programmable Quantum Annealer as a Random Number Generator: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Even if QRNG's based on near term devices are fundamentally non-deterministic, noise present in the computation can still produce biased random bitstrings.
+Even if QRNGs based on near term devices are fundamentally non-deterministic, noise present in the computation can still produce biased random bitstrings.
 This is what is observed in this D-Wave quantum annealer data.
 This is not unexpected, especially given the observed trends over time on multiple D-Wave quantum annealers \cite{https://doi.org/10.48550/arxiv.2209.05648}.
 However, it is important to note that this type of biased random sampling is very likely to occur with other Noisy Intermediate Scale Quantum (NISQ) computers \cite{Preskill_2018}.
 It is necessary that extensive tests, such as the ones presented in this paper, must be executed in order for such quantum devices to pass the threshold of being unbiased random bit samplers.
 Importantly, even large testsuites can not absolutely determine that the generator is indeed random - there are only tests which can show that a bit sequence is not random, or in other words the null hypothesis can never be proven to be true, it can only be observed to fail.
-Indeed, it has been shown that the NIST SP 800-22 testsuite is not sufficiently rigorous for verifying randomness \cite{9069949, 8166460}.
+Indeed, it has been shown that the NIST SP 800-22 testsuite is not sufficiently rigorous for verifying randomness \cite{9069949, 8166460, marton2015interpretation}.
 However, it does serve as a reasonable minimum threshold test, which in this case the D-Wave 2000Q device did not pass.

 Interestingly, within each QA dataset there are sometimes only a few tests which failed, but on the whole many of the tests were passed with p-values much greater than $0.01$.
+In terms of the \texttt{min-entropy} measure, all $4$ device settings which used server-side sampling post processing had a higher (e.g. better) min-entropy compared to the raw results.
+Across the battery of tests on the QA bitstrings with no post-processing, the $1$ microsecond annealing time bitstrings had a min-entropy of $0.824339$, the $2000$ microsecond annealing time bitstrings had a min-entropy of $0.847210$, the $10$ microsecond annealing time bitstrings had a min-entropy of $0.828144$, and the $100$ microsecond annealing time bitstrings had a min-entropy of $0.888519$.

-Evaluating these sources of random numbers using more comprehensive testsuites, such as dieharder \cite{brown2018dieharder} would be good - the limitation is that those tools require a significant amount of data to be analyzed (more than used in this analysis), which is currently not feasible to obtain using cloud based quantum computer access.
+Evaluating this source of random numbers using more comprehensive testsuites, such as \emph{dieharder} \cite{brown2018dieharder} would be good - the limitation is that those tools require a significant amount of data to be analyzed (more than used in this analysis), which is currently not feasible to obtain using cloud based quantum computer access.
+In general, we expect that longer coherence times \cite{King_2023_5000q, King_2022} and lower error rates of manufactured quantum annealers would correspond to being able to produce higher quality random bit strings.